joaocarlosalves/offline-pwa-template/README.md

-# Offline PWA Basic Template [With Assets Local Cache]
+# Offline PWA Basic Template [With Assets Caching]

 ##### **IMPORTANT**: THIS PROJECT STILL IN PROGRESS!!